 (ALSO AVAILABLE AS A VIRTUAL SESSION)

 Jeff Krall, Lieutenant/Firefighter/Paramedic, Lawrence/Douglas County Fire/Medical, Lawrence, Ks

-The class covers drowning doesn’t look like drowning, physiology drowning, case reviews and prevention.
+This session will cover topics including drowning doesn’t look like drowning, physiology drowning, case reviews and prevention.

 Lessons from our International Learn to Swim Outreach Trips